 However, any paint that is specifically designed for plastic should work on Premier parts, which are manufactured with a PVC-Acrylic material commonly referred to as KYDEX.
 Retail stores that sell automotive paint can be helpful with paint choices as most of automobile interiors are made from KYDEX also.

 The laser marking does not harm the hard durable anodize coating on the aluminum knob.
 The CO2 laser process only bleaches the color from the anodizing leaving a silver white color that contrasts with the surrounding dyed anodize.
 The durability of the laser marked area is not affected by the laser.
 Our tests have shown that the laser process actually improves the corrosion resistance of the anodize layer.
-The CO2 laser engraves the hard plastic knobs by vaporizing the surface leaving a deep durable groove.
+The CO2 laser engraves aluminum knobs by vaporizing the surface leaving a deep durable groove.
 This groove is then filled with a special paint for contrast.
 The result is a durable long lasting mark.

 McFarlane's Storage and Packaging Specification requires a specific packaging minimum radius based on the length of the control, type of wire used, and the configuration of the control end(s).
 Please contact us to determine the exact requirements for your specific control.